doc4d/docs/docs/Notes/updates.md

 	- New "trim" commands to remove leading and trailing spaces from a string: [`Trim`](../commands/trim.md), [`Trim start`](../commands/trim-start.md), and [`Trim end`](../commands/trim-end.md).
 	- [`Num`](../commands/num.md) and [`String`](../commands/string.md) commands have been updated to support conversions in different bases (radix).

+#### Behavior changes

+- Web services (SOAP): when [scalable sessions](../WebServer/sessions.md#enabling-web-sessions) are enabled in compiled applications, web service processes are now automatically run in [**preemptive mode**](../Develop/preemptive.md).
+- Web server: the support of database access through deprecated `4DSYNC/` URLs is removed.
+No specific processing is done on this URL anymore.

 ## 4D 20 R10